 With their flat bodies and their gills shaped like wings, rays are the “birds” of the sea.
-Dozens of species populate the world’s seas.
+Dozens of species populate the world’s seas and oceans.
 The biggest of them, the manta ray, is completely harmless and can have a span of up to 9 meters.
 Snorkelers can observe these majestic fish in many different places in the world, and sometimes very close up.
-Check out our top 5 snorkeling spots to swim with rays.
+Check out our top 10 snorkeling spots to swim with rays!

-▲ Petite Terre is a real jewel bathed by the Caribbean Sea, not far from Guadeloupe.
-In the channel separating the isles, you will have no trouble seeing spotted eagle rays and southern stingrays.
+Petite Terre is a jewel bathed by the Caribbean Sea, not far from Guadeloupe.
+In the channel separating the islets, you will have no trouble finding spotted eagle rays, southern stingrays and roughtail stingrays.